 According to the Food and Agriculture Organization of the United Nations, aquaculture continues to be one of the fastest growing industries around the globe as demand for aquatic food products increases.
 As a result, the need for aquaculture experts also continues to increase.

-Fisheries and aquaculture are most commonly thought of as “fish farming" – the theory and practice of cultivating marine and freshwater algae and animals for food.
-The industry also provides opportunity in the development of chemical and pharmaceutical products, scientific research, species population restoration, food safety and sustainability and production of ornamental plants and animals.
+Fisheries and aquaculture are most commonly thought of as “fish farming”—the theory and practice of cultivating marine and freshwater algae and animals for food.
+The industry also provides opportunity in the development of chemical and pharmaceutical products, scientific research, species population restoration, food safety and sustainability, and the production of ornamental plants and animals.

 This course of study is very hands-on, with small classes and intensive faculty-student interaction.
-Hit the beach at the university’s ocean side marine laboratory and work on large-scale saltwater culture.
-Refine your practical skills in technical electives and specialized labs with the opportunity to undertake exciting independent or collaborative (with a peer or professor) research in a topic of your choosing.
+Hit the beach at the university’s oceanside marine laboratory and work on large-scale saltwater culture.
+Refine your practical skills in technical electives and specialized labs with the opportunity to undertake exciting independent or collaborative research with a peer or professor in a topic of your choosing.

 Florida is also the center of trade and production of marine ornamental species in the United States, giving the university a natural research focus for developing aquaculture technologies for marine ornamental species.

 As an aquaculture university, our faculty members stay updated with the latest developments in the field and take this knowledge into the classroom.
 Professors not only advance their fields through groundbreaking research on fish aquaculture and other topics, they also encourage students to conduct research in addition to their coursework.
 The program chair has been active in aquaculture research and education for over 20 years and was once a World Aquaculture Society board member.